 Series II, Gene Fowler Files, documents work by Gene Fowler.
 This series is divided into two subseries.
-Subseries A, Literary Works (1922-1961), includes manuscript drafts for such titles as Illusions in Java (1939), Lady Scatterly's Lovers (1973) and Queen Christina (ca. 1933), and a taped recording of John Barrymore reading "The Cowboys Lament" written by Gene Fowler.
+Subseries A, Literary Works by Gene Fowler (1922-1961), includes manuscript drafts for such titles as Illusions in Java (1939), Lady Scatterly's Lovers (1973) and Queen Christina (ca. 1933), and a taped recording of John Barrymore reading "The Cowboys Lament" written by Gene Fowler.
 Also included are transcripts from an in-depth interview with entertainer Red Skelton and his wife conducted in early 1951.
 Subseries B, Office Files (1915-1963), documents some of Gene Fowler's professional and personal relationships, and consists primarily of correspondence that is filed alphabetically.

 Series III, William Randolph Fowler Research Files, contains research files for Will Fowler’s writing projects.
 These files consist of correspondence, clippings, and notes and include significant material regarding his father Gene as well as recorded interviews and conversations conducted by or with Will Fowler for the writing of his book The Reporters with Agnes Bane, Jim Murray, Gus Newman, and Agness Underwood, among others.
 Of particular interest are the interviews for the investigation of the "Black Dahlia Murder Case" with Edward and Alice Miller.
 There are also extensive audio-recordings of interviews and discussions between Will Fowler and Robert F. Slatzer, Frank Capell, Harlan V. Baker, Bob Yeager, doctors Gulligsrud, Wisley, and Choi, and others during the investigation and writing of the biography The Life and Curious Death of Marilyn Monroe.
 Please note that some of the language and/or content may be inappropriate or offensive to some patronsand that recordings are of varying quality.
 Non-manuscript material is arranged by format.
 The series is filed alphabetically.